 Also, Tennessee landlords must put deposits in a separate account and orally or in writing disclose the location of this account to the tenant.

 If you want to go right to the source and look up Tennessee law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Tennessee Code Annotated § 66-28-301.
-Your city or county might have different landlord-tenant and security deposit laws than those at the state level in Tennessee.
-For tips on looking up Tennessee state and local laws, check out Nolo's State Laws & Legal Research section.
+To access your state law, check out the Library of Congress's legal research site.